Skip to main content

 Pain psychologists can help with these problems by using psychology-based treatment approaches which can reverse some of the effects of the pain, and enable people to work out ways to live a meaningful and valued life despite the pain.

-Sandra has over 20 years of experience working in the NHS with adults and young people with a wide range of mental health difficulties.
-She has worked in inpatient and outpatient settings, a specialist eating disorders unit and community mental health teams.
+Sandra has over 30 years of experience working in the NHS with adults and young people with a wide range of mental health difficulties.
+She has worked in inpatient and outpatient settings, a specialist eating disorders unit, primary care (IAPT) mental health services, and community adult mental health teams (AMHTs).
 She first became an NHS Consultant Clinical Psychologist in Oxford in 2003.

 Sandra was appointed to her current post in September 2011.